JimmyJIA-02/jimmy_aviation/README.md

 One of the factors helps with the planning of a spotting is what's new getting inbound, that is to say, if there's no new liveries or special aircrafts coming in, probably just stay at home.

 It can be a hugh pain to scroll the list of arrivals and departures on FR24, which is probably the main tool used for spotters I reckon, as they don't provide much useful filters to quickly retieve what would be attractive.
-So a prediction feature was added to provide with a filtered list of flights arriving/departuring from the desired ariport as a reference for the planning.

-## Demo
+Thanks to AeroDataBox, this feature is available based on their api.
+However, considering that the livery information is not a standard information being included in these aviation-informative data provider, it still needs manual reference.

 ## Deployment